-It Pays to Partner with Farm Credit, Literally
+It literally pays to partner with Farm Credit

 - What are the benefits of being a Farm Credit member?

 One of the most important financial benefits of being a Farm Credit member-borrower is having the opportunity to share in the association's profits.

 Most businesses return their profits to their owners, not their customers.
 When you borrow from Farm Credit, you become an owner of the business and are therefore entitled to share in the profits of the association.